-Brewed in collaboration with their friends at StormBreaker, Gigantic’s Something Brown is a sessionable brown ale made extra smooth with the addition of cacao nibs from Portland’s own Mana Chocolate.
+Brewed in collaboration with their friends at StormBreaker, Gigantic’s Something Brown was a sessionable brown ale made extra smooth with the addition of cacao nibs from Portland’s own Mana Chocolate.

 The #PDXNOW Love Van

 StormBreaker went big with their collaboration.
 So big, it’s Gigantic.
-This Imperial Chocolate Brown Ale, brewed with local cacao nibs, is big and bold, but finishes as smooth as a ride in the Love Van.
-With flavors of chocolate and notes of caramel, you may need to pull over and draw the curtains for maximum enjoyment.
+This Imperial Chocolate Brown Ale, brewed with local cacao nibs, was big and bold, but finished as smooth as a ride in the Love Van.
+With flavors of chocolate and notes of caramel, you would need to pull over and draw the curtains for maximum enjoyment.
 But remember: Only drinking, no driving in the Love Van.

 Breakside Brewing Co. + BTU Brasserie